-In May 2016 we held three public workshops in Chertsey, Cobham and Redhill to talk to people about our next mental health hospital development for people in Surrey.
-At these events stakeholders and members of the public shared their views which we are using to shape what will be included in a full public consultation in 2017.
+In May 2016 we held three public workshops in Chertsey, Cobham and Redhill, to talk to people about our next mental health hospital development for people in Surrey.

-Following a presentation by our Co-Medical Director, Justin Wilson, participants were asked, ‘What requirements would a really good new mental health hospital have?’
-This question generated lots of discussion and lots of ideas which participants added into the MeetingSphere application that we used to collate feedback during each event.
-These themes arising from the points made varied between each workshop but included:
+Following a presentation by our Chief Medical Officer, Justin Wilson, participants were asked, ‘What requirements would a really good new mental health hospital have?’
+This question generated lots of discussion and we collated feedback during each event.
+The themes arising varied between each workshop but included:

 - Access to services